A Compositional Framework for Passive Linear Networks: Passive linear circuits

 \subsection{Composition of Dirichlet forms}

 It would be nice to have a category in which circuits are morphisms, and a category in which Dirichlet forms are morphisms, such that the map sending a circuit to its behavior is a functor.
-Here we present a na\"ive attempt to constructed the category with Dirichlet forms as morphisms, using the principle of minimum power to compose these morphisms.
-Unfortunately the proposed category does not include identity morphisms.
-However, it points in the right direction, and underlines the importance of the cospan formalism we then turn to develop.
+Here we present a na\"ive attempt to construct the category with Dirichlet forms as morphisms, using the principle of minimum power to compose these morphisms.
+There is a hitch: the proposed category does not include identity morphisms.
+However, our construction points in the right direction, and underlines the importance of the cospan formalism we develop in the next Part~\ref{part:categories}.

 We can define a composition rule for Dirichlet forms that reflects composition of circuits.
-Given finite sets $S$ and $T$, let $S+T$ denote their disjoint union.
-Let $D(S,T)$ be the set of Dirichlet forms on $S+T$.
+Given finite sets $S$ and $T$, write $S+T$ for their disjoint union.
+Let $D(S,T)$ be the set of Dirichlet forms over $(\F,\F^+)$ on $S+T$.
 There is a way to compose these Dirichlet forms

 defined as follows.
 Given $P \in D(T,U)$ and $Q \in D(S,T)$, let

 where $\alpha \in F^S, \gamma \in F^U$.
 This operation has a clear interpretation in terms of electrical circuits: the power used by the entire circuit is just the sum of the power used by its parts.